Shinaii/BalatroPlus/README.md

 ## 📜 Description

-BMC (Balatro Mod Collection) is a comprehensive collection of mods combined into a single, easy-to-install package.
+Balatro Plus is a comprehensive collection of mods combined into a single, easy-to-install package.
 This collection mod allows you to enable or disable specific mods in-game in Balatro, providing a flexible and customizable experience.

 ## ✨ Features